 Another reason people may avoid hair loss medications is the ongoing commitment and cost associated with these treatments.
 Many hair loss medications require continuous use to maintain results, leading to a long-term financial burden.

-They might not even work after you put up with the negative side effects too.
+They might not even work after you put up with the negative side effects, too.

-Additionally, the need for a daily regimen can be inconvenient and discouraging, especially if the visible benefits are slow to show.
+The need for a daily regimen can be inconvenient and discouraging, especially if the visible benefits are slow to show.
 This ongoing dependency can be off-putting for those who prefer a one-time or less invasive solution, prompting them to explore other options such as lifestyle changes, dietary adjustments, or non-medical therapies.

 Herbal Remedies as an Alternative